 Because he was soft-spoken and feminine, his family branded him possessed by evil spirits.
 As a result, he was tortured and frequently starved in a hostile attempt to eradicate the kindoki within him.
 When Blaine and Werner discovered him many years later, they renamed him to metaphorically cleanse him of the past, but mostly for publicity.

-Vogue recently hailed Tybalt’s urban jungle style as the hottest thing in Paris street fashion, and he rapidly became a household name.
-It’d also helped that Skylar Black, former Diable Rouge model and current mistress to the French Premier Ministre, was papped sporting one of his royal blue and black zebra print bodycon dresses.
-She’d owed Blaine a favour.
+Vogue recently hailed Tybalt’s urban jungle style as the hottest thing in Paris street fashion, and he was rapidly becoming a household name.
+It helped that Skylar Black, former Diable Rouge model and current mistress to the French Premier Ministre, was papped sporting one of his royal blue and black zebra print bodycon dresses.
+She owed Blaine a favour.

 It was a dream come true for Tybalt, who bowed humbly before his audience, eyes shining gratefully.
-Supermodel Amara Hania, who’d featured in his runway show, handed him an elaborate bouquet of flowers, kissing him on both cheeks in the traditional French way as his tears flowed unabashedly.
+Supermodel Amara Hania, who’d featured in his runway show, handed him an elaborate bouquet of flowers, kissing him on both cheeks as his tears flowed unabashedly.

 Werner practically leapt off his seat in his enthusiasm to join them.

-But Werner wasn’t taking no for an answer, and took Blaine by the arm to escort him on stage.
+But Werner wasn’t taking no for an answer, and took it upon himself to escort Blaine on stage.

 Suppressing a growl, Blaine forced what he hoped looked like a genuine smile across his face.

 Satan on a spit fork, he hated the way people looked at him.
 It was pathetic how easily they were seduced by the lie.
 By the crass theatricality of it all.